OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 -  **Editing Limitations:** You might be limited to what you can edit on the question if an assignment it was shared with has been taken.
-   For example, if a quiz and cumulative exam share a question, and the students have taken the quiz, then from within the exam you will only be able to select a different solution (e.g., from “A” to “B”), or make minor text edits.
+   For example, if a quiz and cumulative exam share a question, and the learners have taken the quiz, then from within the exam you will only be able to select a different solution (e.g., from “A” to “B”), or make minor text edits.
 You will not be allowed to delete solutions or reorder solutions.
 (If you do choose to select a new